maskit/o3fs/README.md

 ===

 O3FS is a kind of filesystem.
-It doesn't manage any files, only provides one and only root directory and its sub-directories for mounting various of online storage such as Dropbox.
+It doesn't manage any files, only provides one and only root directory and its sub-directories for mounting various online storage such as Dropbox.

 Why O3FS